StevenBlack/bull-bitcoin-export-fix/README.md

 This is written in Rust.
 At this stage you can clone this repo and call it with `cargo run` or with `cargo build` and invoking the binary from the `./target/debug/` folder.

+**Coming soon**:
+* Convert timestamp values to ISO 8601 format.
-**Coming soon**: a proper binary file you can invoke conventionally from your MacOS, Linux, or Windows OS.
+* A proper binary you can invoke conventionally from your MacOS, Linux, or Windows OS.

 ### Calling with `cargo run`